TheMuffinManRL/holbertonschool-shell/permissions/README.md

-3-new_owner script - changes owner of hello file to user betty 4-empty script - adds hello file to current working directory 5-execute script - adds execute permission to owner of file hello
+3-new_owner script - changes owner of hello file to user betty 4-empty script - adds hello file to current working directory 5-execute script - adds execute permission to owner of file hello 6-multiple permissions script - add execute permissions for user and group and read permissions to other users